WHAT YOU SHOULD KNOW:

 For continuing care, treatments, or home services, ask for more information.

-- You cannot make it to your next meeting with your caregiver.
+- You cannot make it to your next appointment.

-- You feel you cannot help yourself or cope with your sadness.
+- You feel you are unable to cope with your sadness.

-- Your dysthymia prevents you from doing most of your daily activities.
+- Your symptoms prevent you from doing many of your daily activities.

 - You have thoughts of hurting yourself or someone else.